 What is combination feeding?

-Combination feeding is a parent combining breastfeeding and bottle feeding in order to feed their baby, explains Deedee Franke, a nurse and lactation consultant at Mercy Medical Center in Baltimore.
-This includes primarily feeding directly from the breast, then supplementing with formula or expressing breast milk and feeding your baby both pumped milk and formula.
-Or all three combined!
+Combination feeding (also known as mixed feeding) is when a parent combines breastfeeding and bottle feeds in order to feed their baby, explains Deedee Franke, a nurse and lactation consultant at Mercy Medical Center in Baltimore.
+This includes primarily feeding directly from the breast and supplementing with formula, or expressing breast milk and feeding your baby both pumped milk and formula — or any of these combined!

-With more resources and technology to help parents feed their babies (for instance, I only made it through getting my baby breast milk thanks to my Elvie pump!), you might think that combination feeding is a relatively new phenomenon.
-But Franke says you’d be surprised — she’s actually witnessed it for as long as she’s been a nurse: 41 years!
+With more resources and technology to help parents feed their babies (for instance, I only made it through thanks to my Elvie pump), you might think that combi feeding is a relatively new phenomenon.
+But Franke says you’d be surprised — she’s actually witnessed it for as long as she’s been a nurse: 40+ years!

 Why combine breastfeeding and bottle feeding?